intel/webml-polyfill/examples/super_resolution/README.md

 WebML Super-Resolution Sample
 ======
-This sample loads FSRCNN/SRGAN model trained by DIV2K in TensorFlow Lite format, constructs and inferences it by WebML API.
+This sample loads SRGAN model trained by DIV2K in TensorFlow Lite format, constructs and inferences it by WebML API.

 Download Model
 -----------